 The contrast asks the question - is Adora or Camille’s self-harm more alarming?
 One is on public display, while the other is in a private prison of pain.

-Unlike her mother and step-sister, Amma is seemingly unburdened by self-harm.
+Unlike her mother and half-sister, Amma is seemingly unburdened by self-harm.
 She is devilishly pretty and a ringleader among the local middle school girls who are the same age as Natalie.

 Unbeknownst to Camille, she and Amma have already met.
 Amma recognizes Camille immediately when she is looking to join Natalie’s search party.
 But she only reveals herself when she is dressed to Adora’s liking in a sundress printed with lemons, a starched white cardigan and a large yellow hair ribbon.